decebals/pf4j-java9-maven-issue-demo/README.md

 * pf4j 2.1.0

-IntelliJ on Java 9.0.4 will compile the problem and run the demo.Main#main method without problems, so I would guess this is somewhat related to maven/maven-compiler-plugin.
+IntelliJ on Java 9.0.4 will compile the project and run the demo.Main#main method without problems, so I would guess this is somewhat related to maven/maven-compiler-plugin.